choria-legacy/marionette-collective/website/reference/integration/activemq_ssl.md

 ## Create a keystore with existing certs

-I have an exiting PKI deployment, you can probably reuse Puppet ones too the main point is that you already have a key and signed cert signed by some CA and you now want to create a Java Keystore.
+If you have an exiting PKI deployment, you can probably reuse Puppet ones too the main point is that you already have a key and signed cert signed by some CA and you now want to create a Java Keystore follow these steps:

 {% highlight bash %}
 # cat /etc/pki/host.key /etc/pki/ca.pem # /etc/pki/host.cert >cert.pem